chronot1995/dpu-devops-kit/roles/README.md

 - `ngc_containerd_setup` - Component to setup and configure Containerd and Docker on the DPU
 - `networking` - Configures the IP address of the x86 and the DPU rshim
 - `onward` - An internal utility to handle "Yes/No" user input.
-- `precheck` - Verifies the x86 is supported by the PoC Kit
+- `precheck` - Verifies the x86 is supported by the DevOps Kit
 - `reboot_os` - Reboots a host and waits for it to be accessible again.
 - `remove_ovs` - Removes all configured OVS bridges.
 - `reset_ovs` - Remove, re-add, and restarts OVS.
 This effectively clears OVS without reinstalling the BFB